cerebralweb/pauloInsightsPortafolio/developer-notes.md

 2.
 rename a list of files

+Notice: if the list should start at 37, for example, I declare a=38

 a=1
 for i in *.jpg; do
   new=$(printf "%04d.jpg" "$a") #04 pad to length of 4